CarlosEduardoFerreiraRamos/angular-component-class/projects/dependency-injection-class/README.md

 Now all `option` directives inisde the content of our `select` components will present a different behavior.

 Before we wrap all up.
-This last example may be seen convuluted for the sake of being convuluted, and anyone could say this necessite could be achieved by usin the `Input` anotation using a default value.
-This would not be simpler, but also more readble.
-The implementation on the example makes sense in an Architectural level, were the provided value could reduce boilerplate as a new value is provided application wide, such an external library que has a default value but your application should behave different.
+This last example may be seen convuluted for the sake of being convuluted, and anyone could say this necessite could be achieved by using the `Input` anotation with a default value.
+They could be correct, the input aproatch being simpler and readble.
+But The implementation on the example makes sense in an Architectural level, were the provided value could reduce the boilerplate as a new value is provided application wide, such an external library that has a default value but your application should behave different.
 For example:

 In the Angular ecosystem the Angular Material library has several configuration values provided at root level to dictate the behavior of its features.
 An example would be the materials' `Form Field`, a wrapper component that constrols visual feedbacks depending on the input state, which came with a default boxy style presenting an underline on the input field.
-We could change this behavior by passing a value to each `Form Fields` appearance property, passing a value like `outline` or `fill`.
-But this would be tedious if wee decided that all inputs in our application had to present a diffrent behavior.
-So intead of that we can change the behavior of all `Form Fields` by providing a value in a Module just as we deed in our previous example.
+We could change this behavior by passing a value to each `Form Fields` appearance property, a value like `outline` or `fill`.
+But this would be tedious if wee decided that all the inputs in our application had to present this different behavior.
+So instead of that we can change the behavior of all `Form Fields` by providing a value in a Module just as we deed in our previous example.

-### Pass data to different scopes
+#

+### Challenges

+#

+#

+### Create User Service

+- Create a service called `User Service`using angular CLI.
+- The service must be provided at root injector level;
+- The service must have an attibute called `userName`, a string with a default value of your choosing;
+- The service attibute called `userName` must be accessed in the app component;
+- Create an Injection Token called `APP_context`;
+- The Injection Token must be provided at `AppModule` injector level, providing any value as default;
+- The Injection Token value must be accessed in the app component;
+- The Injection Token value must be overwritten by another value;